nagasudhirpulla/taming_python/blog/skills/keycloak_password_otp.md

 - In this post we will learn how to setup Password policy and Two factor authentication in keycloak
 -   By default two factor authentication is disabled and no password policy is configured in keycloak
--   Configuring a better password policy and two factor authenri
+-   Configuring a better password policy and two factor authentication helps in drastically improving the security of the user login process

-### Setup PostgreSQL database to store Keycloak data
--   In Windows, the PostgreSQL command line session can be activated by running the psql application (it can be searched in the task bar).
-In Ubuntu, PostgreSQL command line session can be accessed by running the commands `sudo -i -u postgres` and then `psql`
--   Open PostgreSQL command prompt and run the commands to
-    -   create a database
-    -   create a database user
-    -   grant permissions of the newly created user to the newly created database.

-The following commands can run in the PostgreSQL command line session.
-A database named `keycloak` and a database user named `keycloak_user`
+### Creating and M

 ```sql
 create database keycloak;